dshot92/internship_valume_mesh/Internship.md

 On the bottom right poly star around the red vertex there's no 2d space path which can allow an ant to walk from the portion 2-3 to the 6-7.

+The idea consist in iterating over each poly star around a vertex and detect if there are polys of a given colour connected only by the vertex.

+The following code searches around a vertex in an ordered fashion, thanks to the *vert_ordered_polys_star(vid)* function, allowing to determine if there are disconnected same-colour polys.
+Don't really like this Booleans approach but it works.

 ```c++
 bool AbstractPolygonMesh<M,V,E,P>::vert_is_manifold(const uint vid, Color c) const
 {